 Five scientific benefits of mindfulness meditation

-As a doctor working in mental health for 10 years, I discovered the scientific benefits of mindfulness meditation in supporting my own health and also helping my clients flourish in their lives.
-The practice had transformative effects on my own life, and the research I discovered compelled me to teach those who came to me looking for ways to enhance their wellbeing and happiness.
+As a doctor working in mental health for 10 years, I’m all too familiar with the scientific benefits of mindfulness meditation.
+Not only have they transformed my own life and health, but also helped my clients flourish.
+The research I discovered compelled me to teach strategies for enhancing wellbeing and happiness.
 I created Mindful in May, the global online mindfulness challenge in 2012 and since then thousands of people have learned mindfulness and raised money to bring clean water to developing countries.

 Meditation practices were once shrouded in a mystical cloak of spirituality, but these days innovative companies like Google and Twitter have become early adopters of mindfulness meditation practice by bringing it to their employees as a way of enhancing workplace wellbeing and effectiveness.